mikhail-zhadanov/key-light-control/README.md

 # Key Light Control

-A Windows GUI application to control Elgato Key Lights via their local HTTP API.
+A Windows GUI application to control Elgato Key Lights via their local HTTP API, with **automatic camera detection** to turn lights on/off based on camera usage - a feature missing in the official app.
 Built with [egui](https://github.com/emilk/egui), [eframe](https://github.com/emilk/egui/tree/master/crates/eframe), and [reqwest](https://github.com/seanmonstar/reqwest).

-## Features
+## Key Features

+- **Automatic camera-based control**: Unlike the original Elgato application, this app automatically turns on lights when your camera is in use and turns them off when not - perfect for video calls and streaming!
 - System tray icon for quick access and hiding the main window
-- Toggle light on/off
+- Toggle light on/off manually when needed
 - Adjust brightness (0–100)
 - Adjust color temperature (2900K–7000K, 50K steps)
 - Auto-start with Windows option
-- Periodic background polling and control
+- Periodic background polling and camera detection
 - Settings saved in Windows registry

 ## Usage